Munro bagging: Beinn Ime

 Grab your head torch and go for a night-time hike.
 It’s amazing how different the same landscape looks at night, the wildlife that comes out at night and how your senses wake up.
 Just make sure you pick a route that you know well, or you’re equipped with the right navigation/mountain skills.

-Hike to the highest point in your area, such as Parliament Hill in central London, Box Hill or Leigh Hill in Surrey, Coombe Hill in the Chilterns.
+Hike to the highest point in your area, such as Parliament Hill in central London, Box Hill or Leith Hill in Surrey, Coombe Hill in the Chilterns.

 Grab your favourite picnic delights and eat it outdoors!